 The medical team, family, and friends can help the person establish certain dates and other goal strategies to have something to reach toward.
 Nevertheless, the person should have the freedom to dictate if they want to quit gradually, or within a quicker time frame.

 As friends of a person with mental illness, don't be afraid to lead them to online resources that can help in their journey.
-Sites like the "I Can Quit" calculator through the Australian government are good resources to help set an inspired path.
+Sites like the "I Can Quit" calculator through the Australian government are good resources to help set an inspired path and a tool for Improving Mental Health in Australia.

 Overall, many in the medical profession recommend using the 5 A's to create a strategy: Ask, Assess, Advise, Assist, and Arrange (for follow-ups).